ctu-mrs/repredictor/README.md

 # Re-predictor
 The buffer re-prediction algorithm for fusion of variably delayed data, described in the conference publication
- * Václav Pritzl, Matouš Vrba, Claudio Tortorici, Reem Ashour, and Martin Saska, **Adaptive Estimation of UAV Altitude in Complex Indoor Environments from Biased and Time-Delayed Measurements**, *submitted to IROS 2021.*
+ * Václav Pritzl, Matouš Vrba, Claudio Tortorici, Reem Ashour, and Martin Saska, **Adaptive Estimation of UAV Altitude in Complex Indoor Environments using Degraded and Time-Delayed Measurements with Time-Varying Uncertainties**, *submitted to Robotics and Autonomous Systems.*
 **TODO:** update this when applicable